allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 Secondly, [Hopper](https://www.hopperapp.com/) makes decompilation nothing but pure pleasure.
-Hopper is such a powerful, yet simple and intuitive tool that any person without any particular knowledge of assembly or Mach-O could easily analyze any executable.
+Hopper is such a powerful, yet simple and intuitive tool that any person, even one without knowledge of assembly or Mach-O, could easily analyze any executable.
 The basic Hopper usage scenario is as simple as that:

 1. Use “Read Executable to Disassemble” and wait until Hopper processes the